grain-lang/grain/stdlib/uint16.md

 toNumber : Uint16 -> Number
 ```

-Converts an Uint16 to a Number.
+Converts a Uint16 to a Number.

 Parameters: